 My jaw tightened.
 The transplant of a non-sibling’s stem cells was dangerous.
 My body might reject the transplant, or the transplant might reject me.
 In either case, I would be the victim.
 But I didn’t have a choice; if I wanted even a chance at survival, a donor had to be found and fast.

-The onslaught of treatment had currently eclipsed the cancer.
+Today, the cancer had been eclipsed.
 But what good is remission in a lymphoma that spins back in a single-minded orbit to retake what it once nearly destroyed?

 “We will find someone.”